The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 You build a building, for example.
-You are in the middle of the project, and suddenly the dungeons flood.
+You are in the middle of the project, and suddenly the basements flood.
 To solve the problem, you can only use pumps for water drainage and invest more money and time.

 Non-adaptive and inflexible models are, for example, legally binding.
 Another example is a close contractual relationship for projects such as integrating banking software, where you have neither the freedom of creativity nor the ability to make decisions independently when problems arise.
-Each activity in work is performed step by step, according to a specific plan in the contract.
-A popular term for these situations in project management is the word Waterfall.
+Each activity is performed step by step, according to a specific plan in the contract.
+A popular term for these situations in project management is the word "waterfall".
 The waterfall pattern is a similarity to the falling water on the stones step by step, from its beginning to its end.

 For beginners, terminology in Scrum is often incomprehensible and confusing.
 But one day, newcomers realize that ideas are not as scary as they sound.

 The entire official Scrum Guide is 19 pages long.
 This means that Scrum gives you freedom.
 From these 19 pages of the guide, you have to create products that often cost millions.
 With that, we want to tell you that success will depend heavily on you.

 For comparison, project management textbooks and guides are between 300 and 600 pages.
 Project management also cannot guarantee you success because achieving success by following any project management methodology also depends entirely on you, your teams, and everyone in the organization.